section/polyscale-metrics/README.md

 # Polyscale Metrics
 This is a testing app that executes a query from every Section location to which it is deployed, into a Polyscale.ai cache, and then in-turn into an origin database as necessary.
 By default the query executes every 60 seconds and emits a log entry.
 The app exposes a metrics endpoint that is scraped by a Grafana agent, and those metrics are then sent to Grafana Cloud.
 The metrics are the p50, p90, and p95 latencies over time.

+There is no need to build the image, we provide one for you on https://ghcr.io/section/polyscale-metrics.
+The deployment yaml refers to that one.

 ## Deployment to Section

 ### Grafana Agent